Complete Guide to Urban Gardening for Beginners

 • Peppers

-In South America, seasons are opposite to the northern hemisphere.
-Plan your planting considering:
+In South America, the seasons are opposite to the northern hemisphere.
+Plan your planting schedule accordingly:

 • Spring (September–December): Ideal for planting most vegetables